Beautiful Pamukkale: Must See Attraction in Turkey

 How to get to Pamukkale

 There are tons of tours and offers taking you there, so if you stay in a hotel – or even if you don’t – you can easily find an agency that will handle everything for you.
-We had a whole day trip that included Pamukkale and dinner to nearby Pam Thermal Hotel (another attraction in its own, and a 5 star resort as well, perfect for a swim in the thermal waters).
+Recommended one below:

 But if you want to do it yourself, it’s not difficult either!
 You can get to Denizli (the largest city that’s just a stone’s throw away from Pamukkale) from basically any Turkish city you fancy if you’re traveling via Turkey’s drool-worthy bus system.